dan8a112/minecraft-server-terrafom/README.md

 ## Configuration

-1. Create a `terraform.tfvars` file with your specific values:
+1. Create a `local.tfvars` file with your specific values:

 ```hcl
 subscription_id = "your-azure-subscription-id"